-Every time I go to the gym on a weekday morning, this adorable couple has to be in their eighties.
-I am in awe of them; even at their advanced age, they still prioritize getting to the gym.
-These two are the ultimate #couplesgoals.
-They are a great example and one we can all learn from.
+Every time I go to the gym on a weekday morning, this adorable couple that has to be in their eighties is usually there.
+I always am in awe of them; even at their advanced age, they still prioritize getting to the gym.
+These two are the ultimate #couplesgoals and are a great example and one we can all learn from.

 Having a common goal of daily physical activity can set both you and your significant other up to enjoy good health and vitality well into your eighties, as my dear gym friends have enjoyed.
 We all know the importance of having a workout routine and making physical fitness a big part of our lives.
 But sometimes, having the willpower to actually get the work out done can be hard.